ciencialatitud0/EPIC_4/EPIC_4/info/programme.md

 # Day 4: Thursday 25 July 2024
 ### Model based design and Data Analysis

-08h00 - 10h00: Tutorial 7: Model based design with Matlab – Simulink (Vladimir Bonilla, UIDE)
+08h30 - 10h30: Tutorial 7: Model based design with Matlab – Simulink (Vladimir Bonilla, UIDE)

+Model-based design with MATLAB and Simulink is a powerful approach for developing complex control systems and embedded software.
+This tutorial provides a guide on how to create, simulate models, enabling rapid prototyping and efficient system verification.
+Discover the integration of MIL, SIL and PIL testing and code generation to streamline your development process.

-10h00 - 10h30: Coffee Break
+10h30 - 11h00: Coffee Break

-10h30 - 12h30: Tutorial 8: Programming a neural network from scratch, without using libraries (Benjamín de Zayas, Yachay Tech)
+11h00 - 13h00: Tutorial 8: Programming a neural network from scratch, without using libraries (Benjamín de Zayas, Yachay Tech)

 In this session, we will delve into the intricate world of programming a neural network from scratch, bypassing the convenience of pre-built libraries.
 Our journey will emphasize the mathematical foundations underpinning neural networks, providing a thorough understanding of how these powerful models function at a granular level.
 We will explore key concepts such as linear transformations, activation functions, forward and backward propagation, and gradient descent.
 By the end of the class, attendees will have a concrete understanding of the inner workings of neural networks and will be equipped with the skills to implement them using only basic programming constructs.
 This hands-on approach will demystify the algorithms and techniques that drive modern artificial intelligence, fostering a deeper appreciation for the complexity and elegance of neural network design.

-12h30 - 14h00: Lunch Break
+13h00 - 14h30: Lunch Break

-14h00 - 14h40: Plenary Talk: Explorando el desempeño del aprendizaje profundo en física de altas energías (Daniela Merizalde, USFQ)
+14h30 - 15h10: Plenary Talk: Explorando el desempeño del aprendizaje profundo en física de altas energías (Daniela Merizalde, USFQ)

 Los datos en física de altas energías tienen un volumen inmenso y son complejos.
 Los algoritmos de aprendizaje automático pueden ofrecer una solución prometedora para el análisis de estos datos.
 Por tanto, esta investigación evaluó el rendimiento de las redes neuronales convolucionales para clasificar el resultado de las colisiones de partículas de de altas energías utilizando los datos del Portal de Datos Abiertos del CERN.

+15h10 - 15h50: Plenary Talk: Data visualisation (Iván Reyes, UIDE)

-14h40 - 17h00: Dorothy Coding Challenge
+15h50 - 17h00: Dorothy Coding Challenge

 # Day 5: Friday 26 July 2024
 ### EPIC 4 Student Presentations

-08h00 - 09h40: Student group presentations (12min + 3min per group)
+08h30 - 10h00: Student group presentations (7min + 3min per group)

-•⁠ 08h00 - 08h15: Group 1
+•⁠ 08h30 - 08h40: Group 1

-•⁠ 08h15 - 08h30: Group 2
+•⁠ 08h40 - 08h50: Group 2

-•⁠ 08h30 - 08h45: Group 3
+•⁠ 08h50 - 09h00: Group 3

-•⁠ 08h45 - 09h00: Group 4
+•⁠ 09h00 - 09h10: Group 4

-•⁠ 09h00 - 09h15: Group 5
+•⁠ 09h10 - 09h20: Group 5

-•⁠ 09h15 - 09h30: Group 6
+•⁠ 09h20 - 09h30: Group 6

-•⁠ 09h30 - 09h40: Discussion
+•⁠ 09h30 - 09h40: Group 7

+•⁠ 09h40 - 09h50: Group 8

+•⁠ 09h50 - 10h00: Discussion

-09h40 - 10h20: Plenary Talk: 2D Nanoelectrods for single module junctions (Henrry Osorio, Escuela Politécnica Nacional)
+10h00 - 10h40: Plenary Talk: 2D Nanoelectrods for single module junctions (Henrry Osorio, Escuela Politécnica Nacional)

 Molecular electronics, which applies individual molecules located between two or three fixed electrodes to construct an electronic device, has the potential to offer novel technological opportunities.
 Noble metal electrodes, especially gold, have been extensively used to comprehend the charge transport at metal-molecule-metal junctions.
 However, there are potential drawbacks of using gold electrodes such as non-compatibility with complementary metal-oxide-semiconductor (CMOS) technologies, surface mobility and high price.
 In this context, the use of non-metallic electrodes has attracted growing attention as a result of the emergence of new properties and to avoid the use of rare, expensive and potentially toxic materials.
 Nevertheless, recently used non-metallic novel electrodes in this field, graphene or GaAs, need expensive methods for deposition or to provide optimal electrical contact.
 In this talk, I will describe our efforts to form and characterize non-symmetric molecular junctions in a simple way using scanning probe microscopy-based methods.
 Electrical properties of graphene-molecule-gold and MoS2-molecule-gold junctions will be discussed.
 In both cases, simple exfoliation techniques were used to obtain the non-metallic electrode.
 In summary, this study paves the way for the use of nanoelectrodes based on 2D-materials to construct single molecule junctions and evaluate charge transport at the molecular level.

-10h20 - 11h00: Coffee Break
+10h40 - 11h00: Coffee Break

-11h00 - 11h40: Plenary Talk: Relativistic Quantum Mechanics (Clara Rojas, Yachay Tech)
+11h00 - 11h40: Plenary Talk: Scattering solutions of the DKP equation with the cusp potential barrier (Clara Rojas, Yachay Tech)

+In this work, we solve the Duffin--Kemmer--Petiau (DKP) equation in the presence of the cusp potential for spin--one particles.
+We derived the scattering solutions  in terms of the Whittaker functions.
+We show that transmission resonances are present.

 11h40 - 12h20: Women in STEM Forum